Near Nuremberg, 2006

 There were two or three subsequent days when we smashed waste doors, walls and roofs to pieces with sledgehammers.

-When we are driving home after the day’s work is finished, we occasionally watch videos that one buddy of mine had recorded with his mobile phone camera, and we cannot help laughing about our intense-yet-awkward efforts to do our job as efficiently as possible since none of us is used to this sort of work.
+When we are driving home after the day’s work is finished, we occasionally watch videos that one buddy of mine had recorded with his mobile phone camera, and we cannot help laughing about our intense-yet-awkward efforts to do our job as efficiently as possible since none of us is used to this sort of physical activity.

 After taking a shower in my small dormitory-room I inspect with interest my increased lean muscle mass, compared to a few months ago.